-One of the leading lights among the new generation of Spanish pianists, Maria Canyigueral has inspired collaborations with outstanding contemporary Spanish composers such as Antón García Abril, Benet Casablancas, Victor Estapé, Joan Magrané, Josep Maria Guix and others.
-Her partnership with Benet Casablancas has been particularly successful, attracting high praise from critics and audiences both in Spain and the UK.
-Having spent her formative years between the two countries, she has since attracted a devoted following of her worldwide concert itineraries.
+One of the leading lights among the new generation of Spanish pianists, Maria Canyigueral has inspired collaborations with outstanding contemporary Spanish composers such as Antón García Abril, Benet Casablancas, Joan Magrané, Josep Maria Guix and others.
+Her partnership with Antón García Abril has been particularly successful, attracting high praise from critics and audiences both in Spain and the UK.
+Antón García Abril has written 'Reverberaciones' for Maria's 'Avant-guarding Mompou' project and 'Hoy es siempre todavía' for her Horn trio.
+Having spent her formative years between Spain and the UK, she has since attracted a devoted following of her worldwide concert itineraries.

 Having completed her undergraduate studies at the Conservatori del Liceu in Barcelona with Michel Wagemans, she later attained a Master of Arts in Performance from the Royal Academy of Music in London, studying with Sulamita Aronovsky.
 She has also received musical advice from Nino Kereselidze and André de Groote.
 Maria Canyigueral’s name soon became a fixture of the international piano circuit, embracing Spain, the UK, Japan (Tokyo, Nagoya), Belgium and other countries.
 Recent solo highlights include a performance as part of the composition seminar by Benet Casablancas at the Royal Academy of Music, London; appearances at the Festival Portaferrada, Schubertíada Vilabertran and Festival de Música de Cervia, all in Girona; piano recital at Ateneu Barcelones, Barcelona; several recitals in Zulte, Belgium; and a performance at the Echoes Festival, St. James Picadilly, London.